arpeggiorpg/arpeggiorpg/README.md

 # P&T

-P&T is a social role-playing game.
-It's not a video game -- rather, it's akin to tabletop role-playing games like Dungeons & Dragons, but instead of needing books and character sheets, the app takes care of everything for you.
-It provides a tactical combat map and makes it easy for players and the Game Master to use their abilities.
+P&T is a table-top role-playing game.
+Think of a RPG like Dungeons & Dragons, but instead of needing books and character sheets, the app takes care of everything for you.
+It provides a tactical combat map and makes it easy for players and the Game Master to use their abilities and skills.

 # Status: Early development.
 Not a game yet.